chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

   jq -r ".items[] | select(.id | startswith(\"${GROUP_UIDP}\")) | .id")
 ```

-Now with all of these variables set, you can call the Diff API with the following command:
+With all of these variables set, you can call the Diff API with the following command:

 ```sh
 curl -s -X GET -H \